ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md

 ### Systemd

 At the time of writing this documentation, the network is in the early testnet stage.
-Certain variables, such as `endpoints domains`, `bootnodes`, and `telemetry`, may undergo multiple changes.
+Certain variables may undergo multiple changes.
 To streamline the adjustment of these parameters, we will create a configuration file and include it in the systemd unit configuration.
 This approach enables more coherent and organized management of these parameters in a transparent and readable manner, ensuring the freshness and accuracy of the values.

 **Prior to deploying the node, it is crucial to thoroughly validate all essential parameters.
 Here is a handy checklist to ensure a smooth deployment:**

 * _Node binary version_
 * _Rust toolchain version_
-* _Active bootnode credentials_
-* _Correct telemetry link_
-* _Legit chainspec json file_

 _Good place to confirm this is GGXChain public [Dicord](https://discord.gg/ggx) server_